About Joy Chocolates

 Everyone should have the chance to enjoy life.
 The daily grind can be tough for people...tough to a point where it clouds the rest of their life.
 This world is breathtakingly beautiful, and sometime folks just need a reminder of that.
 A reminder to unplug, stop taking the world for granted, refocus on what really matters, and help bring joy to those around you.
 That may be the simplest, yet single hardest thing you'll every try to do...to just enjoy the little things.

-My goal is just to make people a little happier, and I've found that a little chocolate goes a long way towards these ends.
+My goal is to make people a little happier, and I've found that a little chocolate goes a long way towards these ends.

 ...and about Craft Chocolates

 The big commodity chocolate companies source their beans through less than ethical means to keep costs down.
 With all of the negative publicity around the slave labor and overall poor treatment of workers on Ivory Coast cacao farms, I wouldn't be doing my job (or succeeding at making people happy) if I didn't help support ethical farming practices and fair trade initiatives.
-I like knowing that my cacao beans come from and that the folks that supply them are getting the fundamental financial building blocks to help them live a happy life.
+I like knowing where my cacao beans come from and that the folks that supply them are getting the fundamental financial building blocks to help them live a happy life.

 The other thing about commodity chocolate vs craft bean-to-bar chocolates is the the manufacturing process and the flavor.

-The large commodity chocolate manufacturers use excessive cocoa butter and mix cacao from multiple sources to make it easier to manufacture, eliminate seasonal/regional flavors inherent with the cacao, drown out the naturally occurring fruity flavors found in cacao (that you may not have even known existed), and make sure it has the same bland (yet somehow over sweetened) chocolate flavor year after year.
-Don't even get me started on the tempering process.
-Sugar is cheap...that's why the conventional chocolates ar so sweet.
+The large commodity chocolate manufacturers use excessive cocoa butter and mix cacao from multiple sources to make it easier to manufacture, eliminate seasonal/regional flavors changes inherent with the cacao, drown out the naturally occurring fruity flavors found in cacao (that you may not have even known existed), and make sure it has the same bland (yet somehow over sweetened) chocolate flavor year after year...and don't even get me started on the tempering process.
+Sugar is cheap...that's why the conventional chocolates are so sweet.
 However the more sugar that is added, the harder it is to temper the chocolate.
 As a result the larger commodity manufacturers cut this corner by adding emulsifiers to their mix.
 That's right, this means that conventional chocolate isn't even tempered...its congealed.

 A final thought with regards to the smaller chocolatiers and confectioners, generally speaking they will just buy chocolate chips from these large commodity chocolate manufacturers, add some secret ingredients, and mold them into basically the same chocolate bar you'll find on the impulse rack on store shelves everywhere...just a little more expensive.
 We're not bad mouthing the little guys here, we're actually here to help!
 Joy Chocolates is not there quite yet, but ultimately we'd like to step up and help provide an alternative source for ethical (and delicious) chocolate that can be melted down and remade into confections of all kinds!